aws-samples/aws-iotcore-auto-logging-levels/README.md

 # Using automation to control AWS IoT Core v2 logging levels

 ## Introduction
 In this repository, we'll describe and demonstrate a solution for automating the adjustment of the level of logging in AWS IoT Core.
-The example use-case for this solution is we need to configure our AWS IoT Core logging level to INFO for only 5 minutes, during peak usage hours, and then change that log level back to ERROR of logging for the rest of the day.
+The example use-case for this solution is we need to configure our AWS IoT Core logging level to INFO for only 5 minutes, during peak usage hours, and then change that log level back to ERROR for the rest of the day.
 This automation provides a signifcant cost-savings and allows you to record the level of logs you need at the time you need them.

 ## Walkthrough
 For the demonstration in this repository, Amazon EventBridge will start the AWS Step Function at a scheduled time of the day.
 This AWS Step Function will then orchestrate the following tasks: